bwnyasse/flutter-breaking-news/README.md

 I am using [codemagic environment variables](https://docs.codemagic.io/building/environment-variables/) for my build.
-I prefer to use a [codemagic.yaml](https://docs.codemagic.io/building/yaml/) file for customizing the build and configuring all my workflows.
+I prefer to use a [codemagic.yaml](https://docs.codemagic.io/building/yaml/) file for customizing the build and configuring all my workflows (  _You will find a `.codemagic.yaml` in the root of the project._ )

 With this way, all my secret keys for connecting to Apple, Firebase and so on are encrypted.